colby-swandale/rubocop-github-annotations-formatter/README.md

 ## Usage

-Note: Rubocop must be executed inside [Github Actions](https://github.com/features/actions) for Annotations to work, using a 3rd party CI service like Travis-CI or CircleCI won't work.
+**Note:** Rubocop must be executed inside [Github Actions](https://github.com/features/actions) for Annotations to work, using a 3rd party CI service like Travis-CI or CircleCI won't render any annotations.

 Append your `.rubocop.yml` file to load the formatter